-This dedicated way of living contains a description of people who are "living the spirit of the gift", not trying to capitalize upon it, or bring it into the ego and claim it for their own.
+The dedicated way of living epitomised by Black Elk represents a whole people people who are "living the spirit of the gift", not trying to capitalize upon it, or bring it into the ego and claim it for their own.
 However, it is important to note that both are options and there is a negative side to gift-giving which can uphold oppressive structures and solidify - for instance - patriarchal power.

-There is another ancient Greek term which can help us here: the hermion, or gift of Hermes.
+There is another ancient Greek term which can help us here: the hermaion, or gift of Hermes.
 It is the lucky find, the accident, the thing you stumble upon.
 It is the crossroads moment where two paths come together and, if you have the wit, you can make a work of art out of the accidental find.
-This is why cultivating serendipitous, synchronous spaces is so important: they allow more and more outsiders to join the community of circulating gift exchange without resorting to theft.
+This is why cultivating serendipitous , synchronous spaces is so important: this allows more and more outsiders to join the community of circulating gift exchange without resorting to theft.

 What Can We Do With All This?¶

 Just to become conscious of gift exchange is useful.
 To know that there is a spirit of the gift.
 To know there is a distinction between the 'connecting world' and the world that differentiates between people, and that we can choose to honour this spirit or not.
 To know we might have the kind of artistic practice which can initiate transformations in the soul; that can give us a taste of mystery and wilderness; that can help us bear our suffering; that can put us in touch with a kind of fertility which is not exhausted by using it up and that offers us a sense of an inhabitable world in which we have solidarity with what we take to be the source of our gifts.